FloridaMan7588/beta/README.md

+# Archived
+This repository is now archived, as it's contents are now avaliable at https://floridaman7588.me/beta It will remain public, but will be inaccessible by anyone.

 # Cydia beta repo
 A cydia repo made by FloridaMan.
 This is a public repo that holds FloridaMans betas for tweaks, themes, and other cydia programs